SmartBear/fake-ap/README.md

 ## Methods that needs a provided implementation

 - `AP.context.getContext`: Due to how this method natively work.
-We can't provide a defaut implementation, so this library will allow you to provide your custom implemntation instead.
+We can't provide a defaut behaviour, so this library will allow you to provide your custom implementation instead.

 ## Not implemented methods